National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 National Brewing Company executives picking crabs in “Crab Feast,” 1954. —A. Aubrey Bodine

-It is here, on Maryland’s Eastern Shore, where the Talbot County native had his first taste of their beer, brought over by his uncle from Linthicum when he was a kid.
+It is here, on Maryland’s Eastern Shore, where the Talbot County native had his first taste of their beer as a kid, brought over by his uncle from Linthicum.
 And it is here, too, where, years later, he got the wild idea to try and save it.

-In 2010, Miller wasn’t interested in Natty Boh, though.
-Instead, the Easton realtor stumbled upon an auction selling the trademark for its fancier older sibling, National Premium, which he won for a mere thousand bucks.
+But in 2010, Miller wasn’t interested in Natty Boh.
+Instead, the Easton realtor stumbled upon an auction that was selling the trademark for its fancy older sibling, National Premium, which he won for a mere thousand bucks.

 “It’s been nothing but strokes of luck,” says Miller, now 56, “which is why I can never give up on it.”